Last updated on

 This Taco Crescent Ring is ready in just 35 minutes!

 - Prep – Start by preheating the oven and spraying a round baking pan or flat baking sheet with cooking spray.
 Cut a piece of parchment paper to fit the baking sheet or pan.

 - Cook Beef – Brown the ground beef over medium heat in a large skillet.
 Crumble the beef as it browns and drain any excess fat.
 With the ground beef still in the skillet add the taco seasoning and water.
-Cook for another two minutes until the beef is seasoned and the sauce is thick and bubbly.
-Remove from heat, add the shredded cheese to the taco seasoned beef and stir so the cheese melts.
+Cook for another two minutes until the beef mixture is seasoned and the sauce is thick and bubbly.
+Remove from heat, add the shredded cheese to the taco-seasoned beef and stir so the cheese melts.